- Admission Application Fee

 Lack of written notification of the tuition and fee debt does not negate the student’s responsibility to pay by the published deadline.

 For purposes of discussion, the word term refers to the fall semester, the spring semester and any of the summer semesters.
-Definitions of first enrolled term of the current degree program are as follows (UF-3.0375 Regulations of the University of Florida).

 Assessment of Student Fees